tohyuting/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario, together with a sequence diagram, to show how the update product mechanism behaves at each step.
 ![Update Product Command Sequence Diagram](images/UpdateCommandSequenceDiagram.png)

-After using the `list` command to display all warehouses and suppliers, the user decides to update the stock for a product called 'Panadol' with a new quantity of 50 units in the warehouse at index 1 of the warehouse list.
-The user also decides that he wants to give 'Panadol' a tag 'fever'.
+After using the `list` command to display all warehouses and suppliers, the user decides to update the stock for a product called 'Xodol' with a new quantity of 97 units in the warehouse at index 1 of the warehouse list.
+The user also decides that he wants to give 'Xodol' a tag 'cold'.
-The user does this by executing the `update ct/w i/1 pd/Panadol q/50 t/fever` command.
+The user does this by executing the `update ct/w i/1 pd/Xodol q/97 t/cold` command.

 1. Parsing
 The input string will be passed to the `UpdateCommandParser`.
 By matching the prefixes provided, `UpdateCommandParser#parse` then attempts to create new instances of `Index` for the supplier/warehouse